-Teresa Davis, Director, has worked for more than thirty years with children from preschool to high school, supporting creativity through both visual and theater arts.
-She has several years’ experience as an elementary classroom teacher and an art instructor.
+Teresa has worked for more than thirty years with students of all ages supporting creativity through visual arts.
+She has several years’ of experience as an elementary classroom teacher (2nd & 3rd grade) and an art instructor for children, teens and adults.
 Teresa was also a preschool director and teacher in Santa Fe, New Mexico.
 She has traveled extensively and spent a year teaching children in Amman, Jordan.
-Teresa founded Davis Studio in 2003 and loves being surrounded with the energy and creativity of all of our amazing students.
+Teresa founded Davis Studio in 2003 which has grown from just one small studio space offering a couple of classes a week to a thriving arts-center based around creativity, education and community.
+She holds the vision for Davis Studio’s art and education programs including, Art & Academic Enrichment, Davis Studio Preschool, Davis Studio Community School and the art classes and summer camp programs.
+Nothing gives Teresa more joy than supporting the growth and creative energy of all of our amazing students.

 Hollie Foley knew from the moment she entered the University of Vermont's School of Education that she would spend the rest of her life teaching children in and outside of the traditional classroom.
 After graduating from UVM, Hollie moved to Boston where she taught pre-school and first grade in a public school system.
 While in Boston she earned her Master's of Education in Creative Arts and Learning from Lesley University.
 Hollie moved back to Burlington in 2004 to raise her family.
 After 11 years of many art projects and other learning activities for her own three children, she is excited to back in the classroom surrounded by enthusiastic children who share her passion for arts and learning.

 Martina Kerkering is an avid painter and a lover of arts and crafts who has dreamed of becoming a kindergarten teacher since she was 6 years old.
-She is currently studying Psychology through Fern Universität in Hagen, Germany, and has been working with children and adolescents for the past 15 years.
+She has a degree in Psychology through Fern Universität in Hagen, Germany, and has been working with children and adolescents for the past 15 years.
 She is delighted to be able to combine her passions by bringing the joy of painting and all sorts of art projects to children of all ages.

 Jen Labie earned a B.A. in Studio Art from the University of Vermont.
 Having studied pottery, batik and majolica painting in Florence, Italy, she continues to be inspired by Mediterranean designs.
 Currently Jen runs Leaning Tree studio in Ferrisburgh and also teaches batik and pottery.
 Her work consists of functional, elegant tableware, signature wedding platters, as well as custom painted tiles.
 You can view her portfolio online at www.leaningtreepottery.com.